If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 6 Engage with te tamaiti or rangatahi

-There may be some limited circumstances where it is assessed as not appropriate or in the best interests of te tamaiti or rangatahi to keep them informed throughout the assessment or investigation (for example, because of their age or intellectual ability, or for their emotional and mental wellbeing) – this must be clearly recorded and reassessed during the assessment or investigation.
+There may be some limited circumstances where it may not be appropriate or in the best interests of te tamaiti or rangatahi to keep them informed throughout the child and family assessment or investigation (for example, because of their age or intellectual ability, or for their emotional and mental wellbeing) – this must be clearly recorded and reassessed during the child and family assessment or investigation.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody — Keeping te tamaiti informed and providing support

-We record our assessment or investigation in a way so that tamariki, rangatahi, whānau and family can understand what the concerns were, who was involved, what information was gathered, what decisions were made, what the reasons were and what supports were put in place.
-This ensures te tamaiti or rangatahi and their whānau and family understand how the concerns were responded to.
+We record our child and family assessment or investigation in a way so that tamariki, rangatahi, whānau and family can understand what the concerns were, who was involved, what information was gathered, what decisions were made, what the reasons were and what supports were put in place.
+We share our assessment report with te tamaiti or rangatahi and their whānau and family.

-Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Assessment or investigation
+Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – child and family assessment or investigation

 8 Informing te tamaiti or rangatahi

-The most appropriate social worker who has a relationship with te tamaiti or rangatahi informs te tamaiti or rangatahi of the outcome of the assessment or investigation, ensuring te tamaiti or rangatahi has the support they need during the discussion.
-We discuss with te tamaiti or rangatahi and their parents and whānau or family (as appropriate) who they would like to be part of this discussion.
+The most appropriate social worker who has a relationship with te tamaiti or rangatahi informs te tamaiti or rangatahi of the outcome of the child and family assessment or investigation, ensuring te tamaiti or rangatahi has the support they need during the discussion.
+We work with te tamaiti or rangatahi and their parents and whānau or family to understand who they would like to be part of this discussion.
 The social worker needs to consider the age of te tamaiti or rangatahi and their stage of development, culture and any disability they may have.
 The privacy of everyone involved needs to be respected.

 We help te tamaiti or rangatahi understand that someone: